LONG READ: Who is Sergei Pugachev? the oligarch that accused Abramovich of buying Chelsea on Putin's orders

 It should be a very interesting case, as not only is “Putin’s People” on trial but the whole genre of Russia narrative reporting as well.
 Accusations and anonymous one-source allegations regularly make international headlines with little attempt to verify the facts or back up claims with independent information.
 If the Russian oligarch wins it could open the floodgates to similar lawsuits, as pretty much anyone with a high profile in Russia has been subject to similar reports.

 Abramovich is well accustomed to being in the headlines, but he is starting to become more litigious.
-He is one of Russia’s richest men, has a supermodel wife as well as the biggest luxury yacht in the world.
+He is one of Russia’s richest men, had a supermodel wife as well as the biggest luxury yacht in the world.
 As the owner of Chelsea FC he has been object fixe of the British tabloid press for years.

 "Today my legal representatives have issued legal proceedings in England in relation to a book that was published in the UK.
 The book contains a number of false and defamatory statements about me, including about my purchase, and the activities, of Chelsea Football Club," Abramovich said in a statement posted on the website of Chelsea Football Club.

-The case will turn on Belton’s extensive interview with exiled oligarch and one-time Kremlin insider Sergei Pugachev, who first made the accusation during a 2015 High Court case brought against him by his former bank International Industrial Bank (IIB, known as MezhPromBank in Russian) that went bust and was nationalised in 2011.
+The case will turn on Belton’s extensive interview with exiled oligarch and one-time Kremlin insider Sergei Pugachev, who first made the accusation to Belton during a September 2017 interview with Belton, but then made the same claim in a statement to the High Court in 2018 during a case brought against him by his former bank International Industrial Bank (IIB, known as MezhPromBank in Russian) that went bust and was nationalised in 2011.

 Pugachev was in the UK court as Russia’s state-owned Deposit Insurance Agency (DIA) was trying to recover a $1bn bailout loan it issued to Pugachev’s bank in 2010 that the Russian authorities claim Pugachev simple stole and then fled the country to London.